mr-nart/Kingmaker/Minor Locations/Settlements, Large/Restov.md

 *The Aldori Wheel (3)* sits on the other side of the city.
 Legend has it that this landmark is the location where [[Historical Figures#Baron Sirian Aldori]] defeated the ruling bandit lord to take control of the region.
 Around this site are shops which are more boutique and artisanal in comparison to those in the Market District.

 Just north of the docks is the *Upscale District (28)*.
-The capitol's wealthy live here.
+The city's wealthy class lives here.

 Situated in the docks is the *Riverside District (26)*, home to a variety of minor dueling schools.